dassujan/STANDARD-THREE/GK (2nd UNIT) Notes.md

 ### **Chapter 2: Explorers of the Past**

+1. **Who discovered America?**
+   - *Christopher Columbus.*

-1. **Who discovered the sea-route to India?**
+2. **Who discovered the sea route to India?**
-   - *Vasco da Gama*
+   - *Vasco da Gama.*

-2. **Who was the first explorer to circumnavigate the Earth?**
+3. **Who was the first explorer to sail all the way around the world?**
-   - *Ferdinand Magellan*
+   - *Ferdinand Magellan.*

-3. **Where did Christopher Columbus think he had reached in 1492?**
-   - *The East Indies*
+4. **Who traveled along the Silk Road and became friends with Kublai Khan?**
+   - *Marco Polo.*

+5. **Who mapped and explored much of the South Pacific?**
+   - *James Cook.*

-4. **Who was the first man to visit the South Pole?**
+6. **Who was the first to reach the South Pole?**
-   - *Roald Amundsen*
+   - *Roald Amundsen.*

-5. **Which explorer’s travels are called "The Million"?**
-   - *Marco Polo*

-6. **Who was the first to climb Mount Everest?**
+7. **Who was the first to climb Mount Everest?**
-   - *Edmund Hillary*
+   - *Edmund Hillary.*

-#### **Long Questions**
+#### **Long Questions:**

-1. **Write about Vasco da Gama's journey to India.**
+1. **Write a few sentences about Christopher Columbus.**
+   - Christopher Columbus is famous for discovering America.
+He wanted to find a sea route to China by crossing the Atlantic Ocean.
+Instead, he reached a new land, America.

+2. **How did Vasco da Gama reach India?**
    - Vasco da Gama was a Portuguese explorer.
-He was the first to discover the sea route to India by sailing around Africa.
-His expedition crossed the Indian Ocean with the help of monsoon winds and reached Calicut, India.
+He sailed from Europe around the southern tip of Africa and reached Calicut, India, with the help of monsoon winds.

-2. **What did Ferdinand Magellan accomplish?**
+3. **What is Ferdinand Magellan famous for?**
-   - Ferdinand Magellan was the first explorer to circumnavigate the Earth.
-He also discovered a passage from the Atlantic Ocean to the Pacific Ocean called the Straits of Magellan.
+   - Ferdinand Magellan led the first expedition to sail all the way around the world.
+He also found a passage called the Straits of Magellan.

-3. **Why is Marco Polo famous?**
+4. **Why is Marco Polo remembered?**
-   - Marco Polo was a merchant and explorer.
-He traveled along the Silk Road to China and Mongolia and became a friend of Kublai Khan.
-His travels are famously called "The Million."
+   - Marco Polo traveled along the Silk Road for 24 years.
+He explored China and Mongolia and became friends with Kublai Khan.

 ### **Chapter 3: Better Names (Sobriquets)**

 1. **Which place is called the Roof of the World?**